 - Financial Services Lawyers Association (FSLA)

-- Guardians of New Zealand Superannuation Fund and others v Novo Banco S.A.
-EWCA Civ 1092
+- Guardians of New Zealand Superannuation Fund & Ors v Novo Banco S.A.
+UKSC 34 on appeal from EWCA Civ 1092

 - Avonwick Holdings Limited and others v Mikhail Shlosberg EWCA Civ 1381